 The origins of Cherry Clafoutis comes from the Limousin region of France and purists of this dish say that it is supposed to be traditionally baked with the cherries whole which allows the pits of the cherries give a depth of flavor to the dish (thanks to the same active compound found in almond extract).

-Tips for the best Cherry Clafoutis
+Ingredients and substitutions for Cherry Clafoutis

 How to make Cherry Clafoutis: